loda-lang/loda-programs/oeis/list2.md

 * [A139618](http://oeis.org/A139618) ([program](139/A139618.asm)): a(n) = 153*n + 18.
 * [A139619](http://oeis.org/A139619) ([program](139/A139619.asm)): a(n) = 171*n + 19.
 * [A139620](http://oeis.org/A139620) ([program](139/A139620.asm)): a(n) = 190*n + 20.
+* [A139624](http://oeis.org/A139624) ([program](139/A139624.asm)): Table read by rows: T(n,k) is the number of connected directed multigraphs with loops and no vertex of degree 0, with n arcs and k vertices, which are transitive (the existence of a path between two points implies the existence of an arc between those two points).
 * [A139634](http://oeis.org/A139634) ([program](139/A139634.asm)): 10*2^(n-1) - 9.
 * [A139635](http://oeis.org/A139635) ([program](139/A139635.asm)): Binomial transform of [1, 11, 11, 11,...].
 * [A139672](http://oeis.org/A139672) ([program](139/A139672.asm)): Convolution of A008619 and A001400.